 Health communication, persuasion, media effects, information seeking, tobacco prevention, and climate change communication

 Xiaoquan Zhao received his Ph.D.
 (2005) from the Annenberg School for Communication, the University of Pennsylvania.
-His research focuses on health message design and effects, evaluation of public communication campaigns, health information seeking, information disparities affecting vulnerable populations, news effects on health and risk perceptions, and the role of the self in health behavior and persuasive communication.
-The substantive topics of his work include tobacco control, substance use prevention, cancer, medical adherence, and climate change.
-Dr. Zhao’s has published numerous articles in leading journals of communication, public health, and environmental science, such as the Journal of Communication, Human Communication Research, Communication Research, Health Communication, Journal of Health Communication, Nicotine & Tobacco Research, and Public Understanding of Science.
+His research focuses on health message design and effects, evaluation of public communication campaigns, news effects on health and risk perceptions, health information seeking, and the role of the self in health behavior and persuasive communication.
+The substantive topics of his work include tobacco control, substance use prevention, cancer risk education, medical adherence, and climate change.
+Dr. Zhao has published widely in journals of communication and public health, including Journal of Communication, Human Communication Research, Communication Research, Health Communication, Journal of Health Communication, Nicotine & Tobacco Research, and Social Science & Medicine.
 His work has received support from both public and private funding sources.
 In 2013-2014, he worked as a Tobacco Regulatory Science Fellow at the FDA's Center for Tobacco Products.
 Since 2014, he has served as subject matter expert and scientific adviser to the Division of Research and Evaluation in the Office of Health Communication and Education at FDA’s Center for Tobacco Products, providing wide-ranging research support for FDA’s ongoing national tobacco education campaigns.
 Dr. Zhao is currently a senior editor for Health Communication.

 Dr. Zhao joined GMU in fall 2005.
 The courses he offers include health communication, persuasion, health campaigns, and research methods.